shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 ```

 ### SwagExtendCustomProducts/Installer.php
+To keep track of the code, swap out the installation code in this extra file.
-Only checks if the plugin "Custom Products (v2)" is installed.
-Add other code here if necessary for your installation.
+In this example it checks if the plugin "Custom Products (v2)" is installed, but you can add other code here if necessary for your installation.

 ```php
 <?php